Tre Ford: Professional career

-Pre-draft process

-Ford was ranked as the fourth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL Draft, and first by players in U Sports.
-Due to his strong testing numbers at the University of Buffalo pro day where his 40-yard dash time of 4.45 was the best of any 2022 NFL Draft-eligible quarterback, there was also speculation that Ford would be signed by a National Football League team.
+Ford was ranked as the fourth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL draft, and first by players in U Sports.
+Due to his strong testing numbers at the University of Buffalo pro day where his 40-yard dash time of 4.45 was the best of any 2022 NFL draft-eligible quarterback, there was also speculation that Ford would be signed by a National Football League team.
 While he was undrafted in the 2022 NFL Draft and was not signed by an NFL team, he received mini-camp invites from the Baltimore Ravens and New York Giants.

-Edmonton Elks

-Ford was then drafted in the first round (8th overall) by the Edmonton Elks in the 2022 CFL Draft.
+Ford was then drafted in the first round (8th overall) by the Edmonton Elks in the 2022 CFL draft.
 On May 11, 2022, it was announced that Ford had signed with the Elks.
-With the Elks struggling to start the season (0-3), head coach Chris Jones announced that Ford would replace veteran Nick Arbuckle for the team's fourth game of the season against the Hamilton Tiger-Cats.
+With the Elks struggling to start the season (0–3), head coach Chris Jones announced that Ford would replace veteran Nick Arbuckle for the team's fourth game of the season against the Hamilton Tiger-Cats.
 Ford managed to lead the Elks to a narrow win, completing 15 of 26 passes for 159 yards with one touchdown and one interception.
 He also carried the ball six times gaining 61 yards on the ground.
 In his second career start Ford suffered a shoulder injury in the first quarter and was forced to leave the game.
 The following day it was announced that he would miss multiple weeks with a collarbone injury.
-In mid-September Edmonton Elks head coach Chris Jones confirmed that Tre Ford would return to the active lineup for the team's Week 15 matchup, with Taylor Cornelius remaining as the starter.
-Following the season Ford had a workout with the Las Vegas Raiders (NFL) in December 2022, and the New England Patriots in January 2023.
+In mid-September, Jones confirmed that Tre Ford would return to the active lineup for the team's Week 15 matchup, with Taylor Cornelius remaining as the starter.
+Following the season, Ford had a workout with the Las Vegas Raiders (NFL) in December 2022 and with the New England Patriots in January 2023.

+Ford began the 2023 season as the third string quarterback on the roster, behind Cornelius and Jarret Doege.
+Despite the team starting the season with six straight losses, head coach Chris Jones reiterated that he was not willing to give Ford the start at quarterback.
+During the team's bye week in week 9, offensive coordinator Stephen McAdoo was demoted and replaced with Jarious Jackson and Ford was named the new starting quarterback.
+Entering the team's week 10 matchup with the Blue Bombers with a 0–8 record, the Elks held a 22–0 lead in the second quarter, but ultimately fell 38–29.
+The following week, Ford led the Elks' to their first win of the season.
+In Week 12, Ford led Edmonton to a victory over the Redblacks, snapping a 22-game home losing streak.
+He finished the 2023 season with a 4–6 record as a starter as Edmonton missed the playoffs for a third consecutive year.
+At the end of the year, Ford was named the Elks' nominee for Most Outstanding Player and Most Outstanding Canadian.